tgothorp/Gotho.BlazorPdf/README.md

 ## MudBlazor Integration

+A dedicated [MudBlazor-specific package](https://www.nuget.org/packages/Gotho.BlazorPdf.MudBlazor/#readme-body-tab) is available for use.

 This project was previously known as MudPdf / MudBlazor.PdfViewer.
 This repo was updated and renamed to remove the MudBlazor dependency such that the library can be used by any Blazor project.

 However, in keeping with the original spirit of this project, a separate, dedicated package for MudBlazor is available.

-See the [documentation website](https://blazorpdf.info/docs/mudblazor) for installation & usage details.
+See the [documentation website](https://blazorpdf.info/docs/mudblazor/quickstart) for installation & usage details.

 ## Contributing